AP® World History: Modern

 Study materials for AP World History exist in three basic types:

-Study guide books from publishers (such as McGraw-Hill) are classic tools for preparing for the test.
+Books are classic tools for preparing for the test.
 These study resources will provide test-taking tips, include essays on important topics, and practice exams.
-However, the downside to these study resources is that the essays are lengthy, the organization feels like a textbook, and the practice test questions can be very dissimilar to those on the real exam.
+However, the downside to these study resources is that the practice test questions can be very dissimilar to those on the real exam.

 Digital reference materials, such as online essays, are good study materials for AP World History.
 Articles on History.com and Khanacademy.org can be fantastic for reading short essays contextualizing historical events and developments.
 Consider these essays to be supplemental reading.